Phani-TrainingPrograms/CDACC-HydDvOpsJul24/README.md

 2. Download the Jenkins from the website and install it. https://get.jenkins.io/windows-stable/2.452.3/jenkins.msi 3, During the installation, it shall ask the JRE location which U must select.
 4. U can optionally change the port no of the server to suit UR machine requirements.
-5. U can start the app by hitting http:\\localhost:portNo and login the App using default secret password shared at a predefined location:
+5. U can start the app by hitting http://localhost:5000 and login the App using default secret password shared at a predefined location:

+## Creating Jobs in Jenkins:
+1. U develop the required application in the local directory.
+2. Click on new Item and select New FreeStyle project.
+3. Provide the description and choose the location of the Project directory in the Advanced section and select Custom Repository.
+4. In the Build Steps, select Windows Batch command and provide the commands to run the java Application.
 ```
-C:\ProgramData\Jenkins\.jenkins\secrets\initialAdminPassword
+javac ./SampleFile.java
+java SampleFile
 ```
-6. U can reset the password and the user name as required to you